 - Go to the Autolab website (https://autolab.andrew.cmu.edu/) .
 You must log in (authenticate) using your CMU Andrew ID and password.
-If you are registered for this course, you should be able to log in and see that you are registered in 15-104 (Fall 2015) or 60-212 in Autolab.
+If you are registered for this course, you should be able to log in and see that you are registered in 15-104 (Fall 2021) in Autolab.
 IF YOU ARE REGISTERED BUT DO NOT SEE THIS COURSE, THEN EMAIL YOUR PROFESSOR IMMEDIATELY.

 - Once you click on an assignment, you will see an Options menu.
 From here, you can download the assignment handout (i.e. starter code, if any), handin your .zip file, view your handin history or view the assignment/lab writeup instructions.
 To hand in, select “Handin your work”.

 - You will see a text field to enter the filename you wish to submit.
-You can use the browse button to find the .zip file you want to submit.
+You can use the browse button to find the .zip file you want to submit (see below).
 Once you select the correct file, click the Handin button to submit your work.
 You may submit as many times as you wish up until the deadline.
-WE WILL GRADE YOUR LAST SUBMISSION THAT WAS SUBMITTED ON TIME.
+WE WILL ONLY GRADE YOUR LAST SUBMISSION THAT IS SUBMITTED.